ElcoLuijendijk/pyBHT/README.rst

 depth.
 The model simulates cooling as a result of drilling and the subsequent thermal recovery using an explicit finite difference solver of the heat flow equation in a 2D model space.
-Formation and borehole temperature are calculated using the downhill simplex algorithm provided by Scipy.
+Formation and borehole temperature are calibrated using the downhill simplex algorithm provided by Scipy.